yugabyte/yugabyte-db/docs/content/preview/deploy/multi-dc/async-replication.md

 You can create source and target universes as follows:

-1. Create the yugabyte-source universe by following the procedure from [Manual deployment](../../manual-deployment/).
+1. Create the source universe by following the procedure from [Manual deployment](../../manual-deployment/).
 1. Create tables for the APIs being used by the source universe.
-1. Create the yugabyte-target universe by following the procedure from [Manual deployment](../../manual-deployment/).
+1. Create the target universe by following the procedure from [Manual deployment](../../manual-deployment/).
 1. Create tables for the APIs being used by the target universe.
 These should be the same tables as you created for the source universe.
 1. Proceed to setting up [unidirectional](#set-up-unidirectional-replication) or [bidirectional](#set-up-bidirectional-replication) replication.